crowdsourcing-class/crowdsourcing-class.github.io/assignment1.md

 * 1 point - investigating a productivity tool like Crowd Workers or TurkOpticon.
 * 3 points - answering the survey questions thoughtfully.
 * Extra credit (1 point) - leaving a review of the Crowd Workers extension on Google Chrome store
+* Extra credit (1 point) - for the student(s) who make the most money as a worker.
+Screenshot or other verification may be requested.

 </div>
 </div>